Byteechanger/Synapse-Blue/README.md

 If you encounter any issues, errors, or have questions, feel free to reach out to me directly by sending a DM to my Discord username: "bytechanger."
 I’ll do my best to assist you.

-To download the latest version, navigate to the "Releases" section, select the most recent release, and click on the MediaFire link to get started.
+To download the latest version, navigate to the "Releases" section, select the most recent release, and click on the Release.zip folder to get started.